 - loss of appetite

-If you notice these symptoms in your cat, you have to take it to the vet because it needs medical attention.
+If you notice these symptoms in your cat, you must take it to the vet because it needs medical attention.
 Diarrhea is dangerous because the cat becomes dehydrated easily.
-Moreover, the nausea and vomiting prevent the cat from drinking water to rehydrate, so it might need to be hydrated subcutaneously/intravenously.
+Moreover, nausea and vomiting prevent the cat from drinking water to rehydrate, so it might need to be hydrated subcutaneously/intravenously.

 Is it Worth Leaving Wet Cat Food Out?

-While that's ultimately up for you to decide, when you leave wet cat food out, even in the 1-4 hour window, the food starts to go bad.
-After about one hour, the meat begins to dry out, which means that there is little chance that your cat will eat it.
+While that’s ultimately up for you to decide, when you leave wet cat food out, the food starts to go bad even in the 1-4 hour window.
+After about one hour, the meat begins to dry out, so there is little chance that your cat will eat it.

 What You Can Do to Prevent Spoilage and Food Waste